howardvickers/galvanize-capstone-asthma/README.md

 #### Models
+Model optimization was done using grid search with cross-validation.

-Random Forest was selected, although Elastic Net offered the most generalizable model with only marginal difference between the RMSE figures for train and test data.
+Although Elastic Net offered the most generalizable model with only marginal difference between the RMSE figures for train and test data, Random Forest was selected as offering lowest overall RMSE.

 | Model                           | RMSE (Train)         | RMSE (Test)      |
 | ------------------------------- |---------------| --------------|